 To the right are one-ounce bags of seeds that were purchased in bulk.

 This is a great way to save money on seeds if you intend to grow lots of vegetables.

-The top row of bags contain: cucumber, corn, bean and zucchini seeds.
-The bottom row of bags contain: broccoli, rutabaga, watercress, kohlrabi and Swiss chard seed.
+The top row of bags contains cucumber, corn, bean, and zucchini seeds.
+The bottom row of bags contains broccoli, rutabaga, watercress, kohlrabi, and Swiss chard seed and many more.

-If you decide to grow lots of vegetables, you many wonder what you do with so much produce?
-You can can it, freeze it, eat it and even dry it.
+If you decide to grow lots of vegetables, you may wonder what you do with so much produce?
+You can it, freeze it, eat it and even dry it.

 Share it with your neighbors.
 Or, sell it to cover the cost of producing it, and put some profit in your pocket while you are at it.